Joe Gunkel

-Joseph Dillon Gunkel (born December 30, 1991) is an American professional baseball pitcher for the Fukuoka SoftBank Hawks of the Nippon Professional Baseball (NPB).
-He previously played for the Boston Red Sox, Baltimore Orioles, Los Angeles Dodgers and Miami Marlins organizations.
+Joseph Dillon Gunkel (born December 30, 1991) is an American former professional baseball pitcher.
+He played in Nippon Professional Baseball (NPB) for the Hanshin Tigers and Fukuoka SoftBank Hawks.

 Career

 Boston Red Sox

 The Boston Red Sox chose Gunkel in the 18th round in the 2013 Major League Baseball draft.
 He signed with the club on June 19, 2013.
-He was assigned to the GCL Red Sox to begin his professional career.
+He was assigned to the Gulf Coast League Red Sox to begin his professional career.
 On July 6, he was assigned to the Lowell Spinners.
 Gunkel began the 2014 season with the Greenville Drive, and would later be assigned to the Salem Red Sox.
 In May 2015, Gunkel moved from Salem and started play with the Portland Sea Dogs.

 Baltimore Orioles

 On June 3, 2015, Gunkel was traded to the Baltimore Orioles in exchange for Alejandro De Aza.
+In 17 starts for the Double-A Bowie Baysox down the stretch, he logged an 8-4 record and 2.59 ERA with 69 strikeouts across 104 1/3 innings pitched.

-He was assigned to the Double-A Bowie Baysox.
-Gunkel started the 2016 season with the Triple-A Norfolk Tides.
-After the season, on November 18, 2016, Gunkel had his contract selected to the major league roster.
-He was designated for assignment by the Orioles on April 7, 2017 following the acquisition of Miguel Castro.
+Gunkel split the 2016 season between Bowie and the Triple-A Norfolk Tides, accumulating an 8-14 record and 4.02 ERA with 109 strikeouts in 161 innings pitched across 28 total starts.
+On November 18, 2016, the Orioles added Gunkel to their 40-man roster to protect him from the Rule 5 draft.
+Gunkel was designated for assignment by the Orioles on April 7, 2017, following the acquisition of Miguel Castro.

 Los Angeles Dodgers

 On April 10, 2017, Gunkel was traded to the Los Angeles Dodgers in exchange for a player to be named later.
 He was assigned to the Oklahoma City Dodgers after being claimed.
-On April 25, Gunkel was designated for assignment after pitching to a 4.00 ERA and allowing 5 runs in 9.0 innings pitched after appearing in only three Triple-A games for the Dodgers organization.
+On April 25, Gunkel was designated for assignment after pitching to a 4.00 ERA and allowing 5 runs in 9 innings pitched after appearing in only three Triple-A games for the Dodgers organization.

 Miami Marlins

 On April 27, 2017, Gunkel was claimed off waivers by the Miami Marlins and was assigned to the Jacksonville Jumbo Shrimp two days later.
 On May 10, Gunkel was designated for assignment for the third time in 2017.
 He went unclaimed this time, and was sent outright to the Jumbo Shrimp on May 12.
 He would spend the rest of the season with the Jumbo Shrimp and the New Orleans Baby Cakes.
 Gunkel was assigned to the Baby Cakes to begin the 2018 season and spent the entirety of the season with them, pitching to a 3.03 ERA and allowed 23 runs on 63 hits in 22 appearances.

-He began the 2019 season with the Baby Cakes and spent the season with New Orleans and the Jupiter Hammerheads.
-On November 4, 2019, he elected free agency.
+Gunkel spent the 2019 season with New Orleans, also appearing making two scoreless appearances for the High–A Jupiter Hammerheads.
+In 21 games (15 starts) for the Baby Cakes, he compiled an 8–2 record and 3.20 ERA with 61 strikeouts across 87 2/3 innings pitched.
+Gunkel elected free agency following the season on November 4, 2019.